-Suit for price 55.
-(1) Where under a contract of sale the property in the goods has passed to the buyer wrongfully neglects or refuses to pay for the goods according to the terms of the contract, the seller may sue him for the price of the goods.

-(2) Where under a contract of sale the price is payable on a day certain irrespective of delivery and the buyer wrongfully neglects or refuses to pay such price, the seller may sue him for the price although the property in the goods has not passed and the goods have not been appropriated to the contract.
+55. (1) Where under a contract of sale the property in the goods has passed to the buyer wrongfully neglects or refuses to pay for the goods according to the terms of the contract, the seller may sue him for the price of the goods.
+(2) Where under a contract of sale the price is payable on a day certain irrespective of delivery and the buyer wrongfully neglects or refuses to pay such price, the seller may sue him for the price although the property in the goods has not passed and

-Damages for 56.
-Where the buyer wrongfully neglects or refuses to non-acceptance accept and pay for the goods, the seller may sue him for damages for non-acceptance.
+56. Where the buyer wrongfully neglects or refuses to accept and pay for the goods, the seller may sue him for non-acceptance

-Damages for 57.
-Where the seller wrongfully neglects or refuses to non-delivery deliver the goods to the buyer, the buyer may sue the seller for damages for non-delivery.
+57. Where the seller wrongfully neglects or refuses to deliver the goods to the buyer, the buyer may sue the seller for damages for non-delivery.